tommcdo/vim-kato/README.md

 -----

 kato.vim provides the command `:Kato`.
 Without a range, it will send the entire file.
-A specific section can be send using a range, which is most easily accomplished from Visual mode.
+A specific section can be sent using a range, which is most easily accomplished from Visual mode.

 [kato]: https://kato.im